Garmen Municipality: Geography

 The following villages are located in Garmen Municipality:

 The total population of the municipality is about 16,380 (21 July 2005 census).
 The village of Ribnovo is the largest with 2,601 inhabitants while the village of Leshten has the fewest people with only nine inhabitants.
 The village of Garmen has about 1,810 inhabitants.

 The Garmen Municipality has 388,479 decares of land, with 70% of that being forests.
 The highest point in the Municipality is 1,938 meter at Mount Beslet.
 There are also deep river valleys in the middle and southern part of the municipality.

 Climate

 The municipality has a Mediterranean climate tempered by the high altitude.
 It has one of the warmest climates in the country because it is between two climate zones-temperate continental and transitional Mediterranean.
-On an average year the precipitation is 620–780 mm/m² which is distributed relatively evenly between all four seasons.
+Annual precipitation is typically between 620 and 780 mm/m2, distributed relatively evenly between all four seasons.
 The air humidity ranges from 60% to 75% throughout the year.
 Snow cover is usually only for 70–100 days per year.